beardsvibe/buildfox/prototype/format_ir.md

 Let's make some goals :

-* Parse raw 120 MB shell script into compact IR format in less then 1 second on modern machine with SSD.
+* (#1) Parsing and saving of compact IR file without need to reconstruct all data in memory in advance.
-* Translate this compacted IR file into raw 120 MB shell script in less then 1 second on modern machine with SSD.
+* (#2) Human readable format **???**
-* Parsing and saving of compact IR file without need to reconstruct all data in memory before reading.
+* (#3) Easily generated from existing build systems
-* Human readable format **???**
+* (#4) Parse raw 120 MB shell script into compact IR format in less then 1 second on modern machine with SSD.
-* Easily generated from existing build systems
+* (#5) Translate this compacted IR file into raw 120 MB shell script in less then 1 second on modern machine with SSD.

 ### Gathering stuff